keeroll/web-systems-architecture-labs/README.md

 # University tasks repository (web development course)
-### Here are a few projects which were made to pass university course.
+### Here is a weather web app which was implemented to pass university course.